-11.1.9.
-Deploy a policy to change the managed cluster parameter oc get clusterversion -o yaml
+14.1.9.
+Deploy a policy to change the managed cluster parameter

 Push the ClusterVersion policy to the managed cluster to change the default location where it retrieves its upgrades.

 1. From the managed cluster, confirm that the ClusterVersion upstream parameter is currently the default public OpenShift Update Service operand by entering the following command: